 Each student is responsible for cleaning his/her own room or apartment.
 The College reserves the right to have rooms cleaned by the custodial staff and/or to initiate disciplinary proceedings against students who do not respond to requests to upgrade the condition of their rooms or apartments.
 Any charges incurred would be billed directly to the student.
 Student in small houses share the responsibility for maintaining the cleanliness of the house.

 Returning Students: Returning students select their spaces and roommates during the room selection period which takes place during the Spring semester.
-Please note that not all students may receive their first choice of placement.
-Students that do not choose during room selection will be placed during the summer.
+Please note that not all students may receive their first choice of placement and should always have a contigency plan in mind.
+Students that do not choose during room selection will be placed during the summer as vacancies become available.

-*Both processes are triggered with the student submitting the correct tuition and housing deposits.
+*Both processes are triggered with the student submitting both of their tuition and housing deposits.

 When is visitation?